swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-5-track-model-evolutions-with-dvc/index.md

 ## State of the MLOps process

-- The codebase can be shared among the developers.
+- ✅ The codebase can be shared among the developers.
 The codebase can be improved collaboratively;
-- The dataset can be shared among the developers and is placed in the right directory in order to run the experiment;
+- ✅ The dataset can be shared among the developers and is placed in the right directory in order to run the experiment;
-- The steps used to create the model are documented and can be re-executed;
+- ✅ The steps used to create the model are documented and can be re-executed;
-- The changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations;
+- ✅ The changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations;
-- There is no guarantee that the experiment can be executed on another machine;
+- ❌ There is no guarantee that the experiment can be executed on another machine;
-- The model might have required artifacts that can be forgotten or omitted when saving/loading the model for future usage;
-- There is no easy way to serve and distribute the model outside of the experiment.
+- ❌ The model might have required artifacts that can be forgotten or omitted when saving/loading the model for future usage.
+There is no easy way to use the model outside of the experiment context.

 ## Next & Previous steps